- Featured Events

 A Conversation with Karen Joy Fowler

-This event is part of the Tehnology & Human Values series.
-Fowler is one of three authors this year, who will speak about their work in relation to ethics and science fiction.
+This event is part of the Technology & Human Values series.
+Fowler is one of several authors this year, who will speak about their work in relation to ethics and science fiction.

 Fowler’s lectures are filled with same imagination, sharp wit, and honesty that fill the pages of her book.
 A master of multiple genres, including science fiction, fantasy, literary fiction and short stories, Fowler’s lectures have wide-appeal for book lovers of all types.